ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 wait at least 5 seconds.
 If the client instance does not respect the given wait period, the AS MUST return the `too_fast` error ({{response-error}}).

-The response from the AS is a JSON object and MAY contain any of the fields described in {{response}}, as described in more detail in the sections below.
+The response from the AS is a JSON object of a grant response and MAY contain any of the fields described in {{response}}, as described in more detail in the sections below.

-If the AS determines that the client instance can make a further continuation request, the AS MUST include a new ["continue" response](#response-continue).
+If the AS determines that the client instance can make further requests to the continuation API, the AS MUST include a new ["continue" response](#response-continue).
 The new `continue` response MUST include a continuation access token as well, and this token SHOULD be a new access token, invalidating the previous access token.